astropy/astroquery/docs/index.rst

 made to the code.
 The latest version of astroquery can be pip installed.

-\*Note that if an environment already has a release version of astroquery installed when this command is run, it will not install the latest release.
+\*Note: If an environment already has an older version of astroquery installed add ``--upgrade`` to make sure the latest version is installed.
-In this case astroquery will need to be uninstalled (``pip uninstall astroquery`` or ``conda uninstall astroquery``) before the pip command is run.

 .. code-block:: bash